 Also, let's not forget, gold is just dead money lying around withdrawn from the economy.
 Investing in stocks will get you dividend and help the economy because it's helping companies.

-4. "The world as we know it will come to an end and civilisation will be thrown back 100 years or more"
+4. "The world as we know it will come to an end and civilization will be thrown back 100 years or more"

 In another article I've written before to never believe anyone who knows something for sure when it comes to trading and investing even if that person is you.
 The above is just one of many possible futures and probably not the most likely one to happen.
 Even the WOI and WOII or the crisis of the 1930's did not have had that kind of effect.